mnemnion/porch/hexahot.md

 The gaps between panels must be insulated and carefully sealed.
 The interior and exterior seams should both be taped, and the overall shape constructed so that the panels are gapped on the outside.
 These gaps must be filled: styrofoam, perlite, rolled bubble wrap, anything that provides reasonable insulation.

 More insulation is dramatically better here: use thick panels.
-The bottom panel has to bear the weight of almost 3000lbs of water, unevenly distributed, which may require reinforcement along the back.
+The bottom panel has to bear the weight of almost 3000 lbs of water, unevenly distributed, which may require reinforcement along the back.
 It may be necessary to use 3x3 shipping pallets with insulation packed into the gaps as the bottom layer: these are rated to support the necessary weight.
 The other panels bear only their own load.
 The exterior volume being closer to 9 feet in length, the 3 x 9 footprint is useful, and we waste little to no paneling if we're building HexaHots in lots of four, since we can now cut 4 1x8 strips for the front.

 ## Heat exchange.

 Sealed to the plane facing towards maximum solar gain is a 4 x 8 sheet of clear material.
 This may be double-wall or otherwise insulating, but this is not critical.
 This plane (the insulation) must be painted a matte black, and there are advantages to using a relatively deep layer of paint or some few millimeters of plaster here.
-The reason is that significant radiation wwould reach the reflective layer and we want to capture it on the bounce.
+The reason is that significant radiation would reach the reflective layer and we want to capture it on the bounce.
 A stucco texture is best, for the same reason.
 A black primer layer of paint to texture the Mylar, followed by several coatings of flour and charcoal, with perhaps a little chalk, ought to do the trick, or just mix large amounts of charcoal into stucco.
 You've won when it looks the same dull, light-stealing black from any angle.

 This is built with a small air gap.
-The easiest way is to use 2 x 4s and tape or other sealant.
+The easiest way is to use 2x4s and tape or other sealant.
 For maximum gain in northerly climates, it may be worth adjusting the angle of the transparent pane to minimize reflection in winter.

 On either side, we install small fans, the kind used in a computer power supply should suffice.
 The intake blows into a small box with a passive damper made of sheet plastic, while the exhaust reverses this arrangement: the fan is on the interior and the damper is on the surface of the pane.
 These boxes, constructed from the insulation, provide a barrier to prevent heat loss when the sun isn't shining.